chef/automate/components/docs-chef-io/content/automate/DR.md

 1. On DR Cluster

-    - Install `bootstrap.abb` on all the Frontend nodes (Chef-server and Automate nodess), by running the following command
+    - Install `bootstrap.abb` on all the Frontend nodes (Chef-server and Automate nodes), by running the following command

         ```cmd
         sudo chef-automate bootstrap bundle unpack bootstrap.abb